data-8/data-8.github.io/index.md

 collections, geographical data, and social networks.
 It delves into social issues surrounding data analysis such as privacy and design.

-The course is offered in partnership with the [UC Berkeley Division of Computating, Data Science, and Society](http://data.berkeley.edu).
+The course is offered in partnership with the [UC Berkeley Division of Computing, Data Science, and Society](http://data.berkeley.edu).

 Offerings
 ----